TorchLean API

 stem conv -> relu -> residual block -> relu -> residual block -> relu -> output conv

 Each residual block has shape hiddenC×H×W -> hiddenC×H×W and computes x + conv(relu(conv(x))).
 This compact residual denoiser omits U-Net downsampling, upsampling, and multi-scale skip concatenation.
-It is still a useful tutorial-scale architecture because residual paths make the denoising problem much easier than a plain conv chain while staying within the eager CUDA memory envelope used by examples.
+It is still a useful compact architecture because residual paths make the denoising problem much easier than a plain conv chain while staying within the eager CUDA memory envelope used by examples.

 Instances For